Paulina Porizkova Stuns In Glittering Gold Bikini As She Turns 55

 TBT.
 Less than two months ago, the world was still a familiar place.
 And I was basking in its best incarnation, here in Costa Rica. ????
 Humor me, if you will, today.
 I’m now 55, and I have gone through half a lifetime only liking the way I look in retrospect.
 I look at old photos and realize how good I had it.
 So today, I am looking at myself, (in an admittedly flattering photo) and think, “ hey, I m a good 55 year old! ” I will feel pretty today.
 And endlessly grateful for all the gifts life has bestowed on me thus far.
 They’ve been many.
 Quarantine is a great time to sift through them all.
 Hermosahills.com #costarica???????? #costarica #villaneruda #hermosahills #sofuckinggrateful #betweenjloandbettywhite #puravida #santateresa #santateresacostarica #shamelessvacationing #flattenthecurve

 During her modeling heyday in the 1980s and early ’90s, Paulina posed for multiple Sports Illustrated swimsuit covers, so fans have been seeing her bikini body for decades.
-In 2018, after a 27-year hiatus from the swimsuit issue, she was invited back for a photoshoot by Day.
+In 2018, after a 27-year hiatus from the swimsuit issue, she was invited back for a photo shoot by Day.

 In an essay for Sports Illustrated Swimsuit, Paulina revealed that she felt conflicted about being the “old lady” in SI.
 She later conceded that she was the “hot old lady.”

 Paulina has gotten real about aging in the past.
 In January, the supermodel posted a makeup-free selfie to Instagram to show her followers what she really looks like.
-Paulina admitted that when she sees herself with no makeup or filters she feels like she looks “so old,” and she expressed irritation with “the jowly bits” next to her mouth.
-The Sports Illustrated legend noted that as she was approaching age 55 she was both “vain” and “insecure.”
+Paulina admitted that when she sees herself with no makeup or filters, she feels like she looks “so old,” and she expressed irritation with “the jowly bits” next to her mouth.

+The Sports Illustrated legend noted that as she was approaching age 55, she was both vain and insecure.